enasequence/read_docs/submit/sequence.rst

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
+You can use the ERZ accession to retrieve the assigned sequence accessions from the `Webin Submissions Portal
+</general-guide/webin-cli.html>`_ or the `Webin Reports Service </general-guide/reports-service.html>`_.

 .. _Submission Options: